A DAY’S WORK

 Since the coup in Feb.
 2021, the entire country has been thrown back decades.
 The brutality inflicted is reminiscent of the horrors committed under military rule in the past—painful memories, all too familiar along the ancient narrow Loikaw-Taungoo road.

 After five decades of civil war, dictatorship and isolation, a decade of opening-up, relative peace and democracy followed, bringing hope and a surge in activity throughout the country.
 A new road was to improve the lives of the people living in the remote hills of Kayah State, and provide long-overdue access to medical care and education as well as to the rest of the country and world.
+As long as the military is in charge, such unfinished endeavors are reminders of all that still needs to be achieved.
 In the interim, the setbacks and obstacles have become larger than the roads that are not being built.

 Idea